Vegan Pumpkin Soup

 - This is my latest blender and, it was worth the splurge!
 (I bought a refurbished one).

 Be sure to bookmark this Vegan Pumpkin Soup for your holiday table.
-Since it’s dairy free, gluten free, and vegan, it’s perfect if you are hosting a gathering when you need to accommodate different dietary preferences.
+Since it’s dairy free, gluten free, and vegan, it’s perfect if you are hosting a gathering when you need to accommodate different dietary preferences (this Curry Lentil Soup is another great option).

 And, whatever diet you do (or do not) follow, bookmark this easy, healthy pumpkin soup for your own enjoyment as well.
 It’s been one of my absolute favorite lunches as of late, and I suspect you’ll love it too.